TLDR

-Imagine this, you've spent hours crafting your beautiful divers watch.
+Imagine this, you're an Omega watchmaker and you've spent hours crafting your Seamaster 300.
 It’s case back is polished to perfection, beautifully engraved and decorated.
 Then, with bated breath, you start to screw it onto the case.

 Turn after turn it gets tighter, increasing in water resistance as you go.
-You feel it slow down as you start to sweat.
-Until finally, it stops.
-Reaching the end of it's journey, to protect the beating heart of your watch within.
+You eventually feel it slow down as sweat starts dripping from your brow.
+Until finally, it stops, reaching the end of it's journey to protect the beating heart of the delicate co-axial movement within.

-You look down, and a tear falls from your loupe'd eye as you realise the Omega logo is off-centre by 10mm.
+You look down and a tear falls from your loupe'd eye as you realise the Omega logo is off-centre by 10mm.
 The Swiss perfectionist in you wants to scream.
 “Pourquoi” you cry as you sob into the sleeves of your white coat.
 Back to the drawing board, you think, as you throw your tenth case back in the bin.
+If only there was a solution.

-When machining anything with a thread, the male and female parts have to fit together securely, but there always needs to be some space between the 'teeth' otherwise they will just jam together.
+When machining anything with a thread, the male and female parts have to fit together securely, but there always needs to be some space between the 'teeth' or 'grooves' otherwise they will just jam or bash together.
 This inherent 'slop' (technical term) plus the imperfections in the machining process make it almost impossible to reliably line up the threads at scale.
-You may get the odd fluke, a case back that perfectly fits, but the odds of this happening are almost none.
+You may get the odd fluke, a case back that perfectly fits, but the odds of this happening are almost zero.

 What Is Omega's Naiad Lock?

-The Naiad Lock is a fastening system from Omega that ensures water resistance while making sure the case back is oriented perfectly every time.
+The Naiad Lock is a Omega's bayonet style case back fastening system that ensures water resistance and allows for the perfect alinement of text and case back graphics.
+It makes sure the case back is oriented perfectly every time.

 Let's dive into the details.
 Warning, we are about to get nerdy.